-- The EUTR also requires a risk assessment of your timber supply.
-In practice, information from the manufacturer on origin beyond the country of harvest is required only when your ‘due diligence’ system indicates the risk of illegal harvesting varies between sub-national regions or between concessions within those regions.
+A key part of demonstrating compliance is chain of custody (CoC) certification.
+This provides full traceability of certified material from the forest to the final product.
+More on certification here.
+In practice, information from the manufacturer on origin beyond the country of harvest is required only when the operator’s ‘due diligence’ system indicates the risk of illegal harvesting varies between sub-national regions or between concessions within those regions.